OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-09.md

-# OCLC DEVCONNECT 2017 Demonstration Application
+# A Beginner's Guide to Working with WorldShare APIs
+## OCLC WMS Global Community + User Group Meeting 2017: Pre-Conference Workshop
-## Tutorial Part 9
+### Tutorial Part 9

 1. Views
 	1. How they are nested